 Examining respiration rates at the level of the track rather than individual dives allowed the HHMM to account for potential oxygen debt incurred during diving.
 If a track reached the 10-minute threshold duration while at depth, the track terminated at the end of the next complete surface interval (i.e., a track could not end in the middle of a dive at depth or in the middle of a surface interval and always ended when a new dive started).
 If a track reached the 10 minute threshold during a surface interval, the track ended at the end of that surface interval (i.e., the start of the next dive).
 Although the HHMM predicted behavioural state at both the level of individual dives and tracks, subsequent analysis only focused on the level of the track to focus on meaningful respiration rate durations calculated over ≥ 10-minute tracks.

 Detailed description of building the HHMM model and dive characteristics of individual dives from drone video are described in Supporting Information (S1).
-In brief, we first used drone videos to directly label the behaviour of individual dives, and their corresponding tracks (e.g., these are observed labels, not unobserved or predicted).
-Second, we informed the HHMM with dive characteristics from the CATS tags (Table S1).
-Specifically, we assumed each dive was independent after conditioning on the behavioural state using inputs of maximum dive depth (m), dive duration (s), and post-dive surface interval (s).
-We incorporated behavioural state labels and dive bout behaviour labels into the HHMM in a similar manner to Li et al. (2021).
-CATS tag maximum depth data were used as input for the HHMM to determine behavioural category with dives classified as shallow (< 7.5 m), medium (10-30 m), or deep (>50 m, see S1 for details).
-If max depth was between explicitly defined depth categories, the HHMM model assigned either of the depth categories on either side based on corresponding characteristics.
+First, we summarized each dive using its maximum dive depth (m), dive duration (s), and post-dive surface interval (s) as calculated from the CATS tags, and treated these features as an observation of a dive from the HHMM (Table S1).

-Identifying foraging behaviour took priority over the other behaviours.
-All deep dives were given a “foraging” track label because previous studies has shown that dives > 30m are more often linked with foraging (Wright et al., 2017).
-Within the HHMM, any dive that was deeper than 30 meters and also within 2 minutes of a “foraging” dive (as observed on drone video) was also labelled as “deep” and “foraging”.
-This assumes that 2 deep dives close together in time are both foraging if one of them is labelled by drone video as foraging.
-In addition, it is also rare for any behaviour besides foraging to occur deeper than 50 meters (Wright et al., 2017).
-Thus our model associated deep dives with foraging.
+Second, we generated labels for dive types and track behaviours.
+Using maximum depth data, we labeled the type of each dive as shallow (< 7.5 m), medium (10-30 m), or deep (>50 m, see S1 for details).
+If the maximum depth of a dive was between explicitly defined depth categories, that dive was left unlabelled prior to fitting the HHMM.
+We also labeled the behaviour of several tracks using drone videos directly (e.g., these are observed labels, not unobserved or predicted).
+Any track with at least one “deep” dive was labelled as a “foraging” track because previous studies have shown that dives > 30m are more often linked with foraging (Wright et al., 2017).
+Any dive that was deeper than 30 meters and within 2 minutes of a “deep” dive from a “foraging” track (as observed on drone video) was also labelled as “deep” and its track was labelled as “foraging”.
+We incorporated labels corresponding to track behaviour and dive type into the HHMM in a similar manner to Li et al. (2021).

 We fit separate HHMMs for the male and female killer whales on tracks ≥ 10 min.
 All HHMM analyses were done using the momentuHHMM package in R (McClintock and Michelot, 2018).
 Maximum dive depth, dive duration, and post-dive surface intervals were used as inputs to fit the HHMM.
 Therefore, testing for a difference in the means of any dive characteristics among behavioural states predicted by the HHMM would result in highly inflated type I error rate (Gao et al., 2022).
 Consequently, we did not analyze dive characteristics per behavioural state for tracks predicted by the HHMM, and subsequent plots of individual dive durations are exploratory only.

 Assessment of HHMM model error with confusion matrix